 Portugal’s Golden Visa program is one of the most popular residence by investment programs in Europe and in the world.
-The program started in October 2012 and since then almost ten thousand families have received their Golden Visas.
+The program started in October 2012 and since then more than 10,000 applicants have received their Golden Visas.

 What You Will Find in This Article: